-Supporting economic prosperity
+> Supporting economic prosperity

-- 2.9 The Vale benefits from a very strong knowledge-based economy and has almost 5,500 businesses located within the district5.
-The Vale's workforce is highly skilled with a higher than average proportion of managers, professionals and associate professionals6.
-The levels of unemployment in the Vale are also relatively low at less than half the national average7.
-Furthermore, the Vale is consistently ranked within the top 20 % of districts in the UK Competitiveness Index8. - 2.10 The strategic focus for economic and employment growth in the district is the Science Vale area, which extends east-west from Culham and Didcot to Wantage and Grove (Figure 2.2).
-Science Vale is an internationally significant location for innovation and science-based research, business and is one of the key growth areas for Oxfordshire identified within the Strategic Economic Plan.
-As such, Science Vale has attracted significant government investment to help unlock and maximise the area's world class assets and economic potential, including City Deal, Local Growth Fund and Enterprise Zone status for Harwell Campus and Milton Park.
-It is also home to around 13 % of research and development jobs within the South-East of England.
+2.9.
+The Vale benefits from a very strong knowledge-based economy and has almost 5,500 businesses located within the district.
+The Vale's workforce is highly skilled with a higher than average proportion of managers, professionals and associate professionals.
+The levels of unemployment in the Vale are also relatively low at less than half the national average.
+Furthermore, the Vale is consistently ranked within the top 20% of districts in the UK Competitiveness Index.

+2.10.
+The strategic focus for economic and employment growth in the district is the Science Vale area, which extends east-west from Culham and Didcot to Wantage and Grove (Figure 2.2).
+Science Vale is an internationally significant location for innovation and science based research and business and one of the key growth areas for Oxfordshire identified within the Strategic Economic Plan.
+As such,

+Science Vale has attracted significant government investment to help unlock and maximise the area's world class assets and economic potential, including City Deal, Local Growth Fund and Enterprise Zone status for Harwell Campus and Milton Park.
+It is also home to around 13% of research and development jobs within the South-East of England.